umasubra/ExcelJsDocumentation/resources/rangeformat.md

 #### Examples

-Below example selects all of the Range's format properties.
+Below example selects all of the range's format properties.

 ```js
 var sheetName = "Sheet1";